mpayson/arcgis-node-res/stream-service/README.md

 ## Stream Service
-> Playground for streaming locations with websockets and displaying with the [ArcGIS JS API](https://developers.arcgis.com/javascript/)Quick ArcGIS Node resources from conversations and personal tinkering
+> Playground for streaming locations with websockets and displaying with the [ArcGIS JS API](https://developers.arcgis.com/javascript/)

 ### Get Started